Bandai: Bandai Namco era and restructuring (2005–present)

-In September 2005 eight years after the proposed merger of Bandai and Sega had failed, Bandai announced that it had merged with multinational video game developer, amusement facility & entertainment company Namco (whom Bandai had previously had a partnership with them) into establishing a new holding parent company that would bring all of Bandai's toy manufacturing and anime entertainment production activities and Namco's video game publishing & developing operations under one group called Bandai Namco Holdings which was called "Namco Bandai" outside of Japan, becoming the largest toy and videogame business.
+In September 2005 eight years after the proposed merger of Bandai and Sega had failed, Bandai announced that it had merged with multinational video game developer, amusement facility & entertainment company Namco (with whom Bandai had previously had a partnership) into establishing a new holding parent company that would bring all of Bandai's toy manufacturing and anime entertainment production activities and Namco's video game publishing & developing operations under one group called Bandai Namco Holdings which was called "Namco Bandai" outside of Japan, becoming the largest toy and videogame business.

 After its merger with game developer and amusement facility operator Namco in 2005, Bandai is now under the management and a member of Bandai Namco Holdings (Bandai Namco Group).
 One year later on January 4, 2006, Bandai's American video game publishing division Bandai Games had merged with Namco's American developing division Namco Hometek to form Namco Bandai Games America Inc., which was housed within Bandai Games' former premises.
 A week later on the 11th of that month in that year, Bandai's console division had been merged with Namco's console game, business program, mobile phone, and research facility divisions to form Namco Bandai Games Inc. in March 2006.
-Both Bandai and Namco continued working independently under the newly formed Bandai Namco Holdings until 31 March 2006, when their video game operations were merged to form Namco Bandai Games.
-On October 30, Bandai's European video game division would merged with Namco's European game division as well, forming Namco Bandai Games Europe S.A.S.
+Both Bandai and Namco continued working independently under the newly formed Bandai Namco Holdings until 31 March 2006, when its video game operations were merged to form Namco Bandai Games.
+On October 30, Bandai's European video game division merged with Namco's European game division as well, forming Namco Bandai Games Europe S.A.S.